Aaj Ki Raat Hai Zindagi

 Development began in September 2015, when Uday Shankar, CEO of STAR Plus, announced his plan to make an Indian version of the British TV series Tonight's the Night.
 The series received average reviews; one critic said, "Bachchan's show has a good concept but bad packaging", while another said "The concept is beautiful and Amitabh Bachchan is fabulous".

 Format

 Aaj Ki Raat Hai Zindagi presented the journey of people, who, against all odds, helped improve society and were an inspiration for others to change their outlook.
 The host invited Bollywood celebrities to give a gift to everyday heroes who had helped others.
 The series brought forth and celebrated unsung heroes who were selfless in their endeavors, who were then given a gift by the invited celebrity.

 Guests

 Guests on the show included Dharmendra, Sunny Deol, Shilpa Shetty, Mohit Chauhan, Parineeti Chopra, Alia Bhatt, Maryam Siddiqui and Kapil Sharma.
-Popular television actress Sanaya Irani also made an appearance.
+Popular television actresses Sanaya Irani & Rashami Desai made an appearances.